Herkimer County shootings

 2013 spree shooting in New York, U.S.

 The Herkimer County shootings were a shooting spree that took place on March 13, 2013, in Herkimer County, New York, United States.

 Incident

-Kurt Myers, a 64-year-old resident of the village of Mohawk, set fire to his apartment before 9:30am and proceeded to a barber shop in Mohawk.
+Kurt Myers, a 64-year-old resident of the village of Mohawk, set fire to his apartment before 9:30 a.m. and proceeded to a barber shop in Mohawk.
 Myers briefly spoke to the barbershop owner John Seymour before opening fire, killing two customers and injuring Seymour and another customer.
 He proceeded to a car wash in the nearby village of Herkimer, where he killed an employee and a customer.

 Myers was pursued by police and eventually cornered in an abandoned bar in Herkimer.
 The standoff lasted overnight.
-Police entered the building around 8am the next day.
+Police entered the building around 8 a.m. the next day.
 Myers shot and killed a police dog named "Ape" and the police returned fire, killing him.

 The autopsy said that the assailant died from internal bleeding after he was shot multiple times in the heart, aorta, liver, lungs, and right kidney.